BioMeDS/mudRapp-seq/README.md

 The R environment for this project is managed via [`renv`](https://rstudio.github.io/renv/articles/renv.html).
 A local environment is automatically created for you, when you run `R` or `Rscript` for the first time in the main project directory.
 This happens because of the `.Rprofile` file.

+### jupyter setting (vscode)

+The jupyter files are in sub-folders of `code/` but assume the kernel to run in the project root.
+This is necessary to make the R kernel use the local renv, and allows to consistently use paths relative to the project root rather than the specific notebook location.
+In VS Code this can be achieved by changing the setting `jupyter.notebookFileRoot` to `${workspaceFolder}`.
+For `jupyter lab` there seems to be no simple solution at this moment (see [jupyterlab#11619](https://github.com/jupyterlab/jupyterlab/issues/11619)).

 ## Analyses

 ### Data formatting